Care Guide

 If delivered “raw,” it settles after 3–5 washes.

-After 10 washes, it’s completely stable.
+After 10 washes, the color is completely stable.

 Rarely, if not fully oxidized, some color may come out when you sweat.